FME Version

 Material,Steel,,,,,autocad_color,1

 All features of type “Steel” will match this and be given the color red (regardless of size or status).
-Then further in the lookup table, features with a matching Diameter and LifecycleStatus will get set to different values.
-Therefore, all features in the output which are still coloured red are those which did not match a full filter.
-These red features can be used as a way to error check the mapping logic.
-To put this another way, less specific filters should be placed first in the lookup table, followed by filters which are more specific.
+Then, further in the lookup table, features with a matching Diameter and LifecycleStatus will get set to different values.
+Therefore, all features in the output that are still coloured red are those that did not match a full filter.
+These red features can be used to error-check the mapping logic.
+To put this another way, less specific filters should be placed first in the lookup table, followed by more specific filters.

 The key to using this technique is that it will only work when the catch-all is above the other mappings.
-If it were below then it would reset anything which had already been mapped.
+If it were below, it would reset anything that had already been mapped.

 For example, take this lookup table: